suchen-sci/gfn/README.md

 gfn.Fill(array, true)
 // []bool{true, true, true, true, true}

-// you can control the start index and end index of the array
-// by using the slice
-array2 := make([]int, 5)
+// you can control the start and end index by using the slice array2 := make([]int, 5) gfn.Fill(array2[2:], 100)
-gfn.Fill(array2[2:], 100)
 // []int{0, 0, 100, 100, 100}